Taiwan airline TransAsia shuts down after 2 deadly crashes in 2 years

 Troubled Taiwanese airline TransAsia says financial woes have forced it to shut down following two deadly crashes in the space of two years.

-TransAsia Chairman Vincent Lim announced on Tuesday the company will be dissolved.
-The airline had already canceled all its flights for Tuesday, leaving more than 5,000 customers in the lurch.
+TransAsia Chairman Vincent Lin announced on Tuesday that the company will be dissolved, leaving thousands of customers in the lurch.

+The airline said it is setting up an emergency task force to refund passengers.

+TransAsia made headlines around the world early last year when one of its planes was caught on camera clipping a bridge and plunging into a river in Taipei.
+The crash killed 43 people and prompted aviation authorities to come down hard on the company.

+"It was a very serious black eye for the airline," said Geoffrey Thomas editor-in-chief at Airlineratings.com.
+"It really cast a pall over their technical expertise."

-TransAsia lost about $36 million in 2015 and $40 million in the first six months of this year.
+The airline was already struggling financially and its losses have deepened since the crash.
+It lost $36 million in 2015 and $69 million in the first nine months of this year.

-Regulatory officials have previously investigated the company's safety practices and even grounded TransAsia pilots after they failed to pass key tests.
+After the Taipei crash, regulators investigated the company's safety practices and even grounded TransAsia pilots after they failed to pass key tests.

-Taiwan's Civil Aviation Authority slammed the company for the sudden cancellation of Tuesday's flights, which affected 84 domestic and international routes.
+TransAsia was also the subject of an investigation following a fatal crash in July 2014.
+Flight GE222 crashed while attempting to land in Penghu Islands, killing 48 people.

 Related: Chicago O'Hare airport workers to strike November 29